 In addition, we have engaged the services of Elaine Hutchinson from Safe Systems Consultancy, and her associates, to act as our external Health and Safety Consultants.

 5. Health and Safety Responsibilitities

 5.1 - The Town Council

-The Town Council has the ultimate responsibility for health and safety but will discharge this responsibility through the Town Clerk, down to managers, supervisiors and employees.
+The Town Council has the ultimate responsibility for health and safety but will discharge this responsibility through the Chair and the Town Clerk to employees and Councillors.